l1x/websites/dev/content/posts/2020-11-22-getting-started-with-firecracker-on-raspberry-pi.md

 ## Getting started

 There are few paths to take here.
 First I am going to try the easy one, using Ubuntu.
-Later on we can investigate the use of Alpine Linux which is much more leightweight than Ubuntu, ideal for devices like RPI.
+Later on we can investigate the use of Alpine Linux which is much more lightweight than Ubuntu, ideal for devices like RPI.

 ### Installing the image on a microSD card

 We need a 64 bit Ubuntu image and a microsd card.
 For the imaging I use [Balena Etcher](https://www.balena.io/etcher/) that makes the imaging process super easy.

-Getting the presintalled image:
+Getting the pre-installed image:

 ```bash
 wget https://cdimage.ubuntu.com/releases/20.04/release/\
 ubuntu-20.04.1-preinstalled-server-arm64+raspi.img.xz
 ```

 Preinstalled means that we get a fully working operating system and there is no need for additional installation steps after booting up.
-With Balena Etcher it is super easy to write the comressed image file to the sd card and boot the system up once ready.
+With Balena Etcher it is super easy to write the compressed image file to the sd card and boot the system up once ready.
 SSHD starts up after the installation and we can log in via ssh if we know the IP address that the DHCP server issues to our device (assuming DHCP server is present in our LAN).

-There are few midly annoying things with Ubuntu (snaps, unattended-upgrades) that I usually remove.
+There are few mildly annoying things with Ubuntu (snaps, unattended-upgrades) that I usually remove.
 I also prefer to use Chrony over the systemd equivalent.
 Ansible repo for these is available here: https://github.com/l1x/rpi/blob/main/ubuntu.20/ansible/roles/os/tasks/main.yml

 ### Installing Firecracker, Jailer and Firectl

 - Firecracker: The main component, it is a virtual machine monitor (VMM) that uses the Linux Kernel Virtual Machine (KVM) to create and run microVMs.
 - Jailer: For starting Firecracker in production mode, applies a cgroup/namespace isolation barrier and then drops privileges.
 There
-- Firectl: A command line utility for convinience
+- Firectl: A command line utility for convenience

 #### Getting Firecracker and Jailer